-In other cases, however, assuming treatment variation irrelevance may not be reasonable.
-For example, if interested in the effect of weight loss on mortality, it would be hard to justify that an intervention to modify body weight via, say, exercise would have the same effect on mortality as bariatric surgery.
-Matching the intervention of interest a = 1 with the observed "treatment" value A = 1, and therefore equating the counterfactual outcome $Y^{a=1}$ with the observed outcome $Y^A = Y$, requires collecting data on the versions of treatment.
-Not only is this information necessary to detect a mismatch between the treatment version of interest and the data at hand, but also to have an informed discussion about whether the available versions of treatment can be used in lieu of the treatment version of interest.
+Matching the intervention of interest a=1 with the observed "treatment" value A=1, and therefore equating the counterfactual outcome $Y^{a=1}$ with the observed outcome $Y^A=Y$, requires collecting detailed data.
+Not only is this information necessary to detect a mismatch between the treatment of interest and the data at hand, but also to have an informed discussion about whether the available versions of treatment can be used in lieu of the treatment version of interest.
 In our heart transplant study in this section, if information on surgeon experience was not collected, we would not be able to determine whether the counterfactual $Y^{a=1}$ can be linked to the observed Y.